tdwg/bdq/tg2/_review/docs/supplement/index.md

 An ISSUE is the equivalent to a Response.status="NOT_COMPLIANT" from a Validation Test.
 A Response.result="NOT_ISSUE" is similar to a Response.result="COMPLIANT" from a Validation Test, but with slightly different semantics, "COMPLIANT" means that the data is fit for some use.
 A Response.result="NOT_ISSUE" means that there was no reason for the data not to be fit for use.
 A Response.result="POTENTIAL_ISSUE" is the reason we incorporated Issue type Tests into BDQ Core.
 "POTENTIAL_ISSUE" means that the Issue found a concern in the data that might make it unfit for some use, but that human evaluation of the details of the data and the use are needed.
 Data flagged with potential issues require a human review.
 For example, ISSUE_DATAGENERALIZATIONS_NOTEMPTY will return a Response.result="POTENTIAL_ISSUE" if dwc:dataGeneralizations contains a value.
 Any value in dwc:dataGeneralizations asserts changes have been made to generalize other [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and requires a human review to determine whether the data are fit for purpose.

 #### 3.1.3 Amendments

 Amendment Tests may propose a change to one or more [Darwin Core Term](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) values or fill in missing values.
 Amendments are intended to improve one or more components of the quality of the record.
 The Response.result from an Amendment is a proposal for a change, not to be blindly applied to a database or record when a data quality report is used for Quality Control of an existing record.
 Consumers of Data Quality Reports under Quality Assurance uses may choose to (blindly - not recommended, or after analysis) accept all proposed amendments as part of a pipeline in preparing data for an analysis.
 We urge that Amendments do not overwrite existing information within a database; that existing information is preserved, as well as potential changes.

 The Framework also supports Amendments where the Response.result is a proposal to changes in procedures, such as suggesting that a constraint should be placed on a database field to restrict allowed values, or that a mapping of a data set onto [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) has transposed a set of fields.
 We have not framed any such tests of this form in BDQ Core, nor have we considered how such assertions should be represented in a Response.result.

-When carrying out Amendments where numeric vales are concerned (e.g. feet to meters, etc.), the principle of reversability is paramount, and thus rounding up or down or using approximations should be avoided and only exact values used.
+When carrying out Amendments where numeric values are concerned (e.g. feet to meters, etc.), the principle of reversability is paramount, and thus rounding up or down or using approximations should be avoided and only exact values used.
 In BDQ Core, we have taken an expedient approach in relation to making Amendments: We have used code in our tests to try and parse out likely unambiguous matches.
 This is far from an ideal solution, but it does provide the potential of Amendments to 'value add' to Darwin Core data records.

 #### 3.1.4 Measures